maxxxbb/mobility_heat/README.md

 ### Requires
-In order to run this project on your local machine you need to have installed Python, an Anaconda distribution and LaTex distribution in order to compile .tex documents.
+In order to run this project on your local machine you need to have installed Python, R and an Anaconda distribution.

 The project was created on Windows 10 using